 Data Analysis

 The data analysis process followed established statistical standards to ensure reliability.
-Descriptive statistics was used to characterise the population and treatment outcomes.
+Descriptive statistics was used to characterise the population and treatment outcomes (mention the statistical tool used for the study data analysis).
 Statistical methods, such as logistic regression and chi-square tests, was used to identify associations between factors (e.g., demographics, clinical details) and treatment outcomes.
 Subgroup analyses was used to explore specific factors influencing unsuccessful outcomes.
 The results were used to inform evidence-based recommendations for improving treatment for tuberculosis at COOUTH.

 Ethical Considerations